 Fresh juicy cherries and a rolled oat topping combined for the best homemade cherry crisp around.
 Don’t forget to top it with ice cream!

-Ironically, I love homemade cherry crisp, but ironically not a huge fan of fresh cherries by themselves.
-I’ll eat them but definitely not my first choice.
+I love homemade cherry crisp, but ironically not a huge fan of fresh cherries by themselves.
+I’ll eat them but definitely not my first choice of fresh fruit.
 Every cherry season I have to make at least one crisp.
-It’s just makes the month of August complete in my book.
-Typically–it’s when we have family coming over for dinner.
 I typically make a skillet version or individual ramekins, but this time I decided to use a ceramic baking dish and make a good old old fashioned homemade cherry crisp.

 I take the time to pit every single cherry.

 It’s a labor of love, but dang it’s so worth it!
 I have the OXO cherry pitter and it works like a gem.
 I can’t imagine pitting cherries without this kitchen tool.
 The cherry pitter is only used a few times a year, and it’s worth it’s wait in gold (well kitchen drawer space to be exact).

 Love fruit dessert recipes?
 Here are a few of my favorite recipes.

 - Mixed Berry Crostata